DSchau/blog/src/pages/07-12-2017-getting-started-with-gatsby/index.md

 ### Functional plugins

-Functional plugins either implement some functionality (e.g. offline support, generating a sitemap, etc.) _or_ they extend gatsby functionality and allow for content to be authored in typescript, sass, etc.
+Functional plugins either implement some functionality (e.g. offline support, generating a sitemap, etc.) _or_ they extend Gatsby functionality and allow for content to be authored in typescript, sass, etc.

 We'll want to add the following functional plugins: